-Restoring your Mac to its factory settings will erase all your data from the hard drive as well as your preferences and customized settings.
-You should reset your Mac if you want to sell it or give it to someone, or are experiencing serious issues with your computer that nothing else can fix.
+Restoring your Mac to its factory settings will erase all your data from the hard drive, as well as your preferences and customized settings.
+You can fix a number of technical issues by restoring a Mac to its factory settings, and it’s also something you should do before selling your Mac or giving it to someone — you’ll protect your personal data and allow the new owner to personalize the device.

 Our simple step-by-step guide will help you erase everything on your Mac, reinstall MacOS, and restore your machine to its original factory settings.

 Erasing your Mac

 Step 1: For MacBooks, plug in the power adapter so there’s no danger of running out of battery power.

 Step 2: Make sure your Mac is connected to the internet, preferably through a wired connection.
 Erasing your hard drive is simple, but once it’s wiped, you’ll need access to your Mac’s factory settings.
 Apple stores this data remotely on its servers.

 Step 3: Click the Apple logo in the top-left corner and select Restart on the drop-down menu.

 Step 4: Once your Mac restarts, press the Command + R keys together.
 Keep holding them until your Mac shows either an Apple logo, a spinning globe, or another startup screen.
 This takes you to MacOS Recovery.